guitsaru/bleacher_api/README.md

 ### Parameters

+* tags - Optional; comma separated list of team permalinks
+* devicetype - Optional; currently supports 'ipad'
+* appversion - Optional;
+* page - Optional
+* perpage - Optional
-* limit - Optional
+* limit - Optional; deprecated - use perpage

 ### Returns

-An array of article objects with the following keys: permalink, primary\_image\_650x440, and title.
+An array of article objects with the following keys: permalink, primary\_image\_650x440, primary\_image\_311x210 and title.

 The array of articles represents the articles currently on the lead module of the front page.

+For app version >= '1.4' and devicetype = 'ipad', specifying one or more tags will return an array of articles, with the articles currently on the lead module of the front page merged with articles from the team streams of the specified teams.

 ### Ruby Example